Raphael2308/Global-Chat-Python/README.md

 ### 2.3 Installing all needed libraries

 Finally, you need to install all the required libraries.
-If you have a Pterodactyl server, click on `Server > Startup > Additional Python Packages`, and add the following there: `discord.py pytz colorama`
+If you have a Pterodactyl server, click on `Server > Startup > Additional Python Packages`, and add the following there: `discord.py mysql-connector python-dotenv colorama schedule pytz better_profanity`

 If you have a different server, you need to enter `pip install <library>` for each library in the console.